icon-community/icon.community/content/blog/2021/2021-08-19-icon-foundation-makes-a-strategic-investment-in-bit2me.md

 date: 2021-08-19
 slug: icon-foundation-makes-a-strategic-investment-in-bit2me-e245053eb7f5
 description:
-featured_image:
 ---

-### ICON Foundation Makes a Strategic Investment in Bit2Me
+## ICON Foundation Makes a Strategic Investment in Bit2Me

 Bit2Me, a leading crypto wallet, and platform in Europe, to help to expand the ICON network in Europe